Dorchester Town F.C.: Community ownership

 The club is democratically run by its supporters.
-The club has converted the pitch to 3g opening the start of the 2018/2019 season.
-The stadium now also hosts Yeovil Town W.F.C. home games, community football and youth training.
+The stadium has hosted Yeovil Town Ladies home games, community football and youth training.

 Colours and badge

-The club have a long tradition of playing in black and white striped shirts with black shorts and socks at home.
-For the 2005–06 season, to celebrate the club's 125th anniversary the home club sported a black and white quartered shirt, similar to the original strip the club was founded in.
+The club has a long tradition of playing in black and white striped shirts with black shorts and socks at home.
+For the 2005–06 season, to celebrate the club's 125th anniversary, the home club sported a black and white quartered shirt, similar to the original foundation strip.
 The away kit is currently sky blue, with previous kits being red, yellow or white.

 The club's current badge is circular, with the words 'Dorchester Town F.C.' and 'The Magpies' on a white outer rim, in black text.
 The central area contains two magpies on a brown branch in front of a sky blue background.
-Above them is a design based upon the town's Coat of arms, a purple circle containing a castle, upon which is a shield.
+Above them is a design based upon the town's coat of arms, a purple circle containing a castle, upon which is a shield.

 Stadium

 Dorchester Town play their home games at the Avenue Stadium, Weymouth Avenue, Dorchester, Dorset, DT1 2RY.

-The Avenue Stadiumis located near to a branch of Tesco on the outskirts of Dorchester.
+The Avenue Stadium is located on the Southern outskirts of Dorchester.
 Opened in 1990, it consists of one main stand, which is all-seated, and three small banks of terracing, which are all-standing.
-A railway line runs along the back of the stadium.
+A railway line runs behind the stadium.